 Text color (on white backgrounds)

-- Choose very dark gray color over black for Header text.
-It's good to always keep in mind accessibility standards and never go to light with your grays, but just the ever-so -slightly reduced black can really increase your aesthetic without compromising anyone's ability to see it.
+- Choose a very dark gray color over black for the Header text.
+It's good to always keep in mind accessibility standards and never go too light with your grays, but just an ever-so-slightly reduced black can really increase your aesthetic without compromising anyone's ability to see it.

 - Tint that dark gray (ever so slightly) with your brand color

 Text color (on colored backgrounds)

 - Do use white to emphasize important text